zisra/defly-client/server/docs/capturing_territory.md

-Here is a concise and technical documentation draft titled:

----

 # Client Handling of Shaded Regions and Dot Connections

 This document describes how the client receives, parses, and renders shaded regions (territorial zones) and their associated line/dot connections.
 It is based on reverse-engineered client logic including opcode handling, polygon rendering, and zone tracking.